martincostello/blog/content/posts/implementing-a-custom-github-token-broker.md

 short the default one-hour lifetime of the token to the duration of the workflow run.
 In some cases, the tokens issued to my GitHub Actions workflows might only be valid for less than a minute.

+You can see diagrams of the overall architecture of the token broker and how it is used in a GitHub Actions workflow in the [sample repository][architecture].

 ## Creating your own GitHub token broker

 If you found this approach interesting and want to implement your own GitHub token broker, I've put together a